CRBT-Team/Purplet/packages/rest/README.md

 - [discord-api-docs](https://github.com/discord/discord-api-docs)
 - [discord-api-types](https://github.com/discordjs/discord-api-types)

 We do apply some patches of our own, but missing types should be contributed to the above repositories instead of as extra overrides to us.
-The following routes have buggy or incorrect types:

-- Some thread actions are missing. ([types#526](https://github.com/discordjs/discord-api-types/issues/526)) / [purplet#50](https://github.com/CRBT-Team/Purplet/issues/50))

-  - `channel.listPublicArchivedThreads`
-  - `channel.listPrivateArchivedThreads`